crav12345/Climate-Monitor-Server/README.md

 ## System Overview

-This project is part of a distributed system:
+This project is part of a larger system:

 - **ESP32 Firmware** → collects climate data and sends it to this server
 - **Server (this repo)** → receives data and broadcasts updates